Quantitative and qualitative properties for Hamilton-Jacobi PDEs via the nonlinear adjoint method: Quantitative properties of Hamilton-Jacobi equations

 Since $\int_{\R^n}\rho\,dx=1$ due to the standing assumptions on $H$ (and using the same truncation argument of Theorem \ref{ev1}) and the fact that $w(0)=0$, we get

 \begin{rem} Theorem \ref{inftyrate1s} can be extended to more general Hamiltonians depending also on $(x,t)$ as soon as the regularity of $D_pH$ ensures the well-posedness and the conservation of mass for transport equations with degenerate diffusion, see e.g. \cite{LBL}.
-Under such assumptions, we would conclude the same rate of convergence. \end{rem} Combining the previous result with the second-order bounds of Theorem \ref{semiconc1} we get the following one-side $\mathcal{O}(\eps)$ rate of convergence (under additional hypotheses on $H$). \begin{cor} Assume that $H\in W^{1,\infty}_{\mathrm{loc}}(\R^n)$ satisfies \eqref{H1} and \eqref{H4}, $f$ is $L^1_t(L^\infty_x)$-SSH and $u_0$ is $L^\infty_x$-SSH.
+Under such assumptions, we would conclude the same rate of convergence. \end{rem} Combining the previous result with the second-order bounds of Theorem \ref{semiconc1} we get the following one-side $\mathcal{O}(\eps)$ rate of convergence. \begin{cor} Assume that $H\in W^{1,\infty}_{\mathrm{loc}}(\R^n)$ satisfies \eqref{H1} and \eqref{H4}, $f$ is $L^1_t(L^\infty_x)$-SSH and $u_0$ is $L^\infty_x$-SSH and Lipschitz continuous.
 Then, the unique solution $u_\eps$ of \eqref{hjsemi} converges to the unique bounded viscosity solution $u\in W^{1,\infty}(Q)$ of \eqref{first}.
 In addition, we have the following bound for all $t\in[0,T]$